AytekinYaliz/ylz.poc.client-ts/examples/js.md

 ```

 ### JS ENGINE ###

-Google's V8 engine is used in Chrome and Node.js.
+- Google's V8 engine is used in Chrome and Node.js.
 The engine consists of two main components:
     - *Memory Heap*: this is where memory allocation happens.
     - *Call Stack*: this is where your stack frames are, as your code executes.

-DOM.........\
+DOM_________\
-AJAX.........- Web APIs which are provided by browsers, not by the Engine.
+AJAX_________- Web APIs which are provided by browsers, not by the Engine.
-setTimeout.../
+setTimeout__/

-*Call Stack* is a data structure which records basically where in the program we are.
+- *Call Stack* is a data structure which records basically where in the program we are.
-JS is a *single-threaded* programming language, which means it has a single Call Stack.
+- JS is a *single-threaded* programming language, which means it has a single Call Stack.
 Therefore it can do one thing at a time.
-*Heap*: used for memory allocation.
+- *Heap*: used for memory allocation.
-*Stack Frame*: every entry in the Call Stack.
+- *Stack Frame*: every entry in the Call Stack.
-*Event Loop*: It pushes the first item in the queue into the stack if the stack is empty.
+- *Event Loop*: It pushes the first item in the queue into the stack if the stack is empty.

 ```javascript
  _HEAP__       _STACK_      _WebAPIs_